 Mycorrhizal fungi are a fundamental component of nearly all terrestrial ecosystems, creating the critical link between above- and below-ground systems by establishing an intimate association with the roots of >90% of land plants.
-This relationship provides plant partners with improved nutrient acquisition from the soil, stress tolerance, and pathogen protection and, in most mycorrhizal associations, allows the fungal partner to obtain the photosynthetically fixed carbon sources they need to survive and reproduce.
+This relationship provides plant partners with improved nutrient acquisition from the soil, stress tolerance, and pathogen protection and, in most mycorrhizal associations, allows the fungal partners to obtain the photosynthetically fixed carbon sources they need to survive and reproduce.
 Mycorrhizal fungi impact the function and biodiversity of entire ecosystems, connect unrelated individual plant species, and function as a sink for atmospheric carbon dioxide.
 Because of the many benefits they provide to plants, mycorrhizal fungi are now widely used in organic agriculture, plant nurseries, and restoration of mine tailings to improve the growth of economically important species.
 The factors that drive fungi to establish and maintain mycorrhizal associations are critically important to understanding their function in governing biodiversity, nutrient cycling, and plant nutrition but are still very poorly understood.
 While the economic and ecological value of plant- mycorrhizal interactions has been identified and understood as important from human and ecosystem perspective, interactions between fungi and endobacteria are now at the frontier of understanding plant-mycorrhizal interactions.

 Endobacteria in mycorrhizal fungi: A recent breakthrough in understanding what allows fungi to establish mycorrhizal associations with plants has come from the discovery of bacteria living within fungal cells (endobacteria), which are now proposed as drivers of plant-fungus symbioses.
 There is increasing evidence that bacteria living within fungal cells are widespread among mycorrhizal fungi and that their dynamics may be crucial to development and function of mycorrhizal associations.
 It was recently revealed that some endobacterial genes are critical to the establishment of mycorrhizal associations and that endobacteria alter the metabolic profile and growth of host fungi, such that without endobacteria fungi respond inappropriately to plant exudates.